oci-mosip/documentation/docs/setup/deploymentnew/v3-installation/oci-installation-guidelines.md

 ### Overview

 * MOSIP modules are deployed in the form of microservices in a Kubernetes cluster.
 * VPN is required for MOSIP operations.
-The implementer is free to choose the appropriate vpn.
+The implementer is free to choose the appropriate vpn.[Wireguard](https://www.wireguard.com/) is used as a trust network extension to access the admin, control, and observation pane
 * It is also used for on-the-field registrations.
 * MOSIP uses OCI load balancers for:
   * SSL termination
   * Reverse Proxy
   * CDN/Cache management
   * Loadbalancing

+* Kubernetes cluster is administered using the [Rancher](https://rancher.com/docs/rancher/v1.3/en/kubernetes/#rancher-ui) and [OKE](https://www.oracle.com/in/cloud/cloud-native/kubernetes-engine/)
-* In this deployment setup V3, we have one [OKE](https://www.oracle.com/au/cloud/cloud-native/kubernetes-engine/) cluster
+* In V3, we have two Kubernetes clusters:
+  * Observation Cluster - This cluster is a part of the observation plane and it helps in administrative tasks.
+By design, this is kept independent of the actual cluster as a good security practice and to ensure clear segregation of roles and responsibilities.
+As a best practice, this cluster or its services should be internal and should never be exposed to the external world.
+    * [Rancher](https://rancher.com/docs/rancher/v1.3/en/kubernetes/#rancher-ui) is used for managing the Mosip cluster.
+    * [Keycloak](https://www.keycloak.org/) in this cluster is used for cluster user access management.
+    * It is recommended to configure log monitoring and network monitoring in this cluster.
+    * In case you have a internal container registry, then it should run here.
   * MOSIP Cluster - This cluster runs all the MOSIP components and certain third party components to secure the cluster, API’s and Data.
     * [MOSIP External Components](https://github.com/mosip/mosip-infra/blob/v1.2.0.1-B1/deployment/v3/external/README.md#mosip-external-components)
     * [Mosip Services](https://github.com/mosip/mosip-infra/blob/v1.2.0.1-B1/deployment/v3/mosip/README.md#mosip-services)

   * ArgoCD - The deployment and gitops is handled by ArgoCD(https://argo-cd.readthedocs.io/en/stable/ )

 ### Deployment Repos